 Like many mother-daughter relationships we had our tough times.
 After all, I was actually much more like my father; grounded, results-oriented, unrelenting determination, and of course stubborn!

-However, thirteen years ago when she was diagnosed with pancreatic cancer, I immediately put my medical studies on hold and flew home to take care of her.
+However, in 1999, when she was diagnosed with pancreatic cancer, I immediately put my medical studies on hold and flew home to take care of her.
 Her first words to me were, “I have no regrets.”
 I spent the next 18 weeks caring for her.
 I held her hand as she took her last breath.

-For the 10th anniversary of my mother’s death, I chose to honor her by raising money for The Miracle Foundation, an Austin-based non-profit which supports orphanages in India.
+This is the most recent way I’ve honored my mother.
+On the 10th anniversary of my mother’s death, I chose to honor her by raising money for The Miracle Foundation, an Austin-based non-profit that supports orphanages in India.

 I raised enough money to name a building after her.
-I chose a kitchen because of my mother’s love of healthy cooking and gathering.
-If my friends, her friends, or their friends had nowhere to spend the holidays they were always welcome in our home and at our table.
+I chose a kitchen because my mother loved healthy cooking and gathering.
+If my friends, her friends, or their friends had nowhere to spend the holidays, they were always welcome in our home and at our table.

 Here’s a look at what their “kitchen” looked like before: